Table of contents

 Channel strategy frameworks

-1. Channel Model Fit
+1. Channel model fit

 Channel model fit refers to how well your marketing and sales channels align with your target audience and overall business objectives.
-It’s about ensuring that the channels you use to reach and engage customers are not only effective but also efficient for your specific business model.
+A key factor to consider is the relationship between your ARPU (Average Revenue Per User) and CAC (Customer Acquisition Cost):

-2. Product Channel Fit
+2. Product channel fit

 Product channel fit refers to the alignment between your product and the distribution channels used to reach customers.
 The core idea is simple: products should be designed to fit with channels, not the other way around.